neoxxx85/full-server-ftp-backup/README.md

 # full-server-ftp-backup
-Simple bash script for automatize full server backup, compress it into .tar.gz and send it to remote ftp.
+Simple bash script for automatize full server backup, compressed it into .tar.gz and send to remote ftp.

 Requirements are curlftpfs and rsync: